Nick Maton Player Props: Tigers vs. White Sox

 Nick Maton At The Plate

-- Maton is batting .159 with five doubles, five home runs and 24 walks.
+- Maton is hitting .155 with five doubles, five home runs and 24 walks.

-- In 10.0% of his games this year, he has homered, and 3% of his trips to the dish.
+- He has hit a home run in 9.8% of his games this year, and 3% of his trips to the plate.

-- Maton has had an RBI in 11 games this year (22.0%), including three multi-RBI outings (6.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Maton has driven home a run in 11 games this season (21.6%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on three occasions..

-- He has scored a run in 16 of 50 games so far this season.
+- He has scored in 16 of 51 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.